ndouellette/writing.evbogue.com/src/documents/posts/heroku.html.md

 Why would you ever use Heroku...

 When I first realized I needed to deploy tiny little Node.js web servers to the Internet, I also tried Heroku (and all of the other services that do the same thing).
-Trying to use it envolved and endless wrestling match with their server-side interface.
-Never mind the fact that they're constantly trying to upsell you on all sorts of things you could install on a VPS in five minutes.
+Trying to use it involved an endless wrestling match with their server-side interface.
+Never mind the fact that they're trying to upsell you on all sorts of things you could install on a VPS in five minutes.

 Yes, Heroku's branding is kind of cool (but also distracting, after the initial honeymoon is over).

 But do you believe branding?
+If I looked only at branding, I'd be paying for all sorts of bullshit things.

 Look, if you spent 5 more minutes and $5 more dollars, you'd have a real VPS with root access running Debian or Ubuntu.
 You'd be able to SSH in and futz around with a real web server.
 But instead you're dicking around with Heroku, and meanwhile Heroku is full-time dicking you out of all of your cash.